Fine double hemisphere map of the World, published by John Senex in London.

 To the Right Honourable Richard Boyle, Earl of Burlington and Cork, Viscount Dungarvan, Baron Clifford of Lansborough and Baron Boyle of Youghail.
 This Map is Dedicated by his Most Obedient & Most Humble Servts.
 Iohn Senex

 In this edition, the name John Maxwell erased from plate but still faintly visible.
+The present example include the imprint of Carrington Bowles, John Bowles and Robert Sayer.

 John Senex (1678-1740) was one of the foremost mapmakers in England in the early eighteenth century.
 He was also a surveyor, globemaker, and geographer.
 As a young man, he was apprenticed to Robert Clavell, a bookseller.
 He worked with several mapmakers over the course of his career, including Jeremiah Seller and Charles Price.
 In 1728, Senex was elected as a Fellow of the Royal Society, a rarity for mapmakers.
 The Fellowship reflects his career-long association as engraver to the Society and publisher of maps by Edmund Halley, among other luminaries.
 He is best known for his English Atlas (1714), which remained in print until the 1760s.
 After his death in 1740 his widow, Mary, carried on the business until 1755.
 Thereafter, his stock was acquired by William Herbert and Robert Sayer (maps) and James Ferguson (globes).